dsp2003/clef/README.md

 Q: I can't access fuel hatch!
 My character has stuck at his starter planet!
 I was playing as custom race.

 A: You'll need to use Custom Race Patch provided in the distribution, although it won't magically work for all races.
-If you want a permanent solution, please ask the author of that race to move working fuel hatch from Tier 3 ship to Tier 2 (I've asked some of them, and you can find their races in "Recommended mods" section).
+If you want a permanent solution, please ask the author of that race to make working fuel hatch object in Tier 2 ship (I've asked some of them, and you can find their races in "Recommended mods" section).

-Also, you can fix it on your own - open <racename>t2blocks.png and copy fuel hatch pixel (orange-red at the top of a blue block) from <racename>t3blocks.png.
+Also, you can fix it on your own.
+There are two options:
+* Open <racename>t2blocks.png and copy fuel hatch pixel (orange-red at the top of a blue block) from <racename>t3blocks.png.
 Note you'll have to delete your shipworld, otherwise the fix won't be applied (don't forget to take everything you don't want to lose with you).

+OR

+* Patch broken<racename>fuelhatch.object into working fuel hatch.
+See example of such patch in CLeF - Custom Race Patch/objects/ship/ directory.

 Q: Wait, a single pixel change?
 Wouldn't this affect vanilla progression?